OPS-SAT (Operations nanoSatellite)

 For the Peripheral services, the app can connect directly using the exposed MO service interfaces of those services.
 Between the Peripheral services and the satellite peripherals, java interfaces shall be defined to allow the implementation on a specific platform to allow re-usage of code.
 OPS-SAT peripherals will be used as a reference implementation.

-Default parameters and actions shall be defined between the STD services and the Peripheral services to allow the interaction with the peripherals from the STD services.
-If an OPS-SAT experimenter intends to use the NanoSat MO Framework, its experiment will be in the application layer (app) of the diagram in Figure 52.
+Default parameters and actions shall be defined between the STD services and the Peripheral services to allow interaction with the peripherals from the STD services.
+If an OPS-SAT experimenter intends to use the NanoSat MO Framework, its experiment will be in the application layer (app) of the diagram in Figure 46.
 The process of integrating the experiment was designed to be easy and simple.

-For the COM services, the experimenter will be able select and use the services directly without any need for further modifications in the code.
+For the COM services, the experimenter will be able to select and use the services directly without any need for further modifications in the code.

 For the M&C services, the experimenter will need to: